Performer

 Ben Dettelback is currently Principal Trombone of The Syracuse Orchestra and Instructor of Trombone at the Syracuse University Setnor School of Music.
 Ben also served as Principal Trombone of the Cayuga Chamber Orchestra (Ithaca, NY) from 2018-2024 and has performed with groups such as the Buffalo Philharmonic, Rochester Philharmonic/Oratorio Society, Skaneateles Festival, West Point Band, Princeton Symphony, and American Institute of Musical Study in Graz, Austria.

-Ben appeared as soloist with The Syracuse Orchestra and Maestro Lawrence Loh performing the final movement of L. Grondahl’s Trombone Concerto during the 2022-23 Season.
-He looks forward to performing Tan Dun's Trombone Concerto "Three Muses in Video Games" this coming January 2026 on the Syracuse Orchestra's Masterworks Subscription Series.
+Ben has appeared twice as soloist with The Syracuse Orchestra performing Tan Dun's Trombone Concerto "Three Muses in Video Games" in January 2026 on the Masterworks Subscription Series and the final movement of L. Grondahl’s Trombone Concerto during the 2022-23 Season.
+Ben can be heard alongside Brad Kerns, David Seder, and Clint Woltering on the 2024 trombone quartet album titled “Goldberg Variations, BMW 988” as well as the 2020 Naxos American Classics recording “Bernstein Songfest” with the National Orchestral Institute and James Judd.
 He was also named a finalist in the 2018 International Trombone Associations Alto Trombone Competition.
-Ben can be heard alongside Brad Kerns, David Seder, and Clint Woltering on the 2024 trombone quartet album titled “Goldberg Variations, BMW 988” as well as the 2020 Naxos American Classics recording “Bernstein Songfest” with the National Orchestral Institute and James Judd.

 In addition to his teaching duties at Setnor, Ben is the founder and director of the Setnor Slides Trombone Ensemble and has presented masterclasses at Ithaca College, Binghamton University, and Colgate University.
 Ben also served on the orchestral faculty of the 2023 Varna International Music Academy.